Ijin-000/Millare_CSST104_COMPILATION/README.md

 ##INTRODUCTION

 Welcome to the compilation of my Exercises, Activities, Task, and Midterm Exam in CSST 104 subject.
-Below, you' ll find short definition of where did we make this CSST 104 Exercises, Activities, Task, and Midterm Exam.
+Below, you' ll find short definition of where and how did we make this CSST 104 Exercises, Activities, Task, and Midterm Exam.

 ## Table of Contents